-Tool to convert numbers according to the Elias Gamma code, denoted γ, generally used in data compression to store data of arbitrary size.
+Tool to convert numbers according to the Elias Gamma code, denoted γ, encoding generally used in data compression to store data of arbitrary size.

 Elias Gamma Encoding - dCode